A few more photos to view while I tell you what's been happening for the past month.

 The rather embarrassing aspect of the course was that the Russian girls were far more advanced in English grammar than we native speakers!
 It was quite something when in class one

 day, we English trainees had to pair up with one of the Russian trainees.
-There were eleven of us in the class and knowing how good the Russians were at grammar, it often became like a game of cartoon artist in Covent Garden
+There were eleven of us in the class and knowing how good the Russians were at grammar, it often became like a game of

 musical chairs at the January sales -each English trainee rushing to grab a Russian and sticking to them like glue with the unfortunate few of us being left stranded with a native speaker.
 There just aren't enough Russians to go round I say!
 But as with most English native speakers.